Talking Tactics

 For starters, only four Premier League teams have a lower figure for Expected Goals Against (xGA) than Spurs’ 8.9 this season, with only Liverpool at 6.2 being significantly more miserly than Postecoglou’s men by that telling metric.

 Spurs’ actual tally of nine goals conceded is none too shabby either.
-It’s bettered only by Arsenal (eight), Newcastle United (eight) and Nottingham Forest (six), and it would be even lower if not for some frustrating individual lapses at the back.
+It’s bettered only by Liverpool (three), Arsenal (eight), Newcastle United (eight) and Nottingham Forest (six), and it would be even lower if not for some frustrating individual lapses at the back.

 A case in point was Johnson’s slow reaction to Mohammed Kudus’s movement before he scored West Ham’s opener last weekend.